janmatzek/gooddata-python-sdk/docs/content/en/latest/pipelines-overview.md

 ## Examples
-Here are a couple of introductory examples how to manage GoodData resources using Pipelines:
+Here are a couple of introductory examples how to manage GoodData resources using GoodData Pipelines:

 ### Provision Child Workspaces
 ```python